Connections4Health Fellowship FAQs

 What will I spend my 3-4.5 hours doing each week?

-- 3 hours per week at Clinic: Each fellow will be assigned one clinic session to attend each week.
-During their shift fellows:
+- 3 hours per week: Each fellow will be assigned one shift to attend each week.
+Depending on placement site, during their shift fellows:

 - 30 minutes of Database Work: The database is used by fellows to make appropriate referrals to organizations or agencies of use to their patient.
 As organizations are constantly changing, emerging or falling through, fellows are tasked with calling one organization each week to update the entry in the database.
 This ensures that the database is as comprehensive as possible and that all of the information is accurate.